oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/analyzing-logs/analyzing-logs.md

    > Note : Upon expanding the Namespace icon we can also see No Value, need to check with Santhosh.

-## Task 5 : Find number of total pods, running pods in a namespace
+## Task 5 (To Be Removed) : Find number of total pods, running pods in a namespace

   > **Note** : Before moving on to the next steps.
 Clear the query bar and click on **Run**.